kalavai-net/kalavai-client/ui/FEATURE_FLAGS.md

 The following feature flags are available:

 - `SHOW_RESOURCES` - Controls the visibility of the Resources page
-- `SHOW_MONITORING` - Controls the visibility of the Monitoring page
+- `SHOW_MONITORING` - Controls the visibility of the Monitoring and Usage pages
 - `SHOW_USER_SPACES` - Controls the visibility of the User Spaces page

 ## How to Use